Men's Hormone Therapy — Columbus & Warner Robins, GA

 What is this treatment?

-Testosterone injection therapy uses bioidentical testosterone esters — cypionate or enanthate — administered intramuscularly or subcutaneously on a defined schedule.
-The two esters behave very similarly in most patients; the choice often comes down to availability, half-life nuance, and patient preference.
-Weekly dosing produces tighter levels and is what I typically recommend; bi-weekly is acceptable for some patients but produces a more pronounced peak-and-trough pattern.
+Testosterone injection therapy uses bioidentical testosterone administered intramuscularly or subcutaneously on a defined schedule.
+In Travis's practice the ester is testosterone cypionate, exclusively — standardizing on a single ester gives him a tighter clinical baseline across patients and the most consistent symptom response.
+Weekly dosing produces the smoothest hormone curve and is what I typically recommend.
 Self-injection training is part of the program.
-Once you understand the technique, the maintenance is fifteen seconds a week.
+Once you understand the technique, the maintenance is about fifteen seconds a week.

 How we approach it at Revitalize